-As of December 31, 2016 and 2015, Silvercrest holds approximately 62% and 63%, respectively, of the economic interests in SLP.
+As of December 31, 2017 and 2016, Silvercrest holds approximately 62% of the economic interests in SLP.
 Silvercrest is the sole general partner of SLP and, therefore, controls the management of SLP.
 As a result, Silvercrest consolidates the financial position and the results of operations of SLP and its subsidiaries, and records a non-controlling interest, as a separate component of equity on its Consolidated Statement of Financial Condition for the remaining economic interests in SLP that is held by the limited partners.
 The non-controlling interest in the income or loss of SLP is included in the Consolidated Statement of Operations as a reduction or addition to net income derived from SLP.